 - Enter your kit ID into the field.
 Make will attempt to load the fonts in the kit.

 If you see ✓, the kit has loaded successfully.
 If you see ?, the kit could not load.

 Once your kit has loaded successfully, you will find its fonts available in all of the Font Family select boxes.
 If you change and republish your kit, update it here by clicking the “Refresh Kit” button.

 Are you an Adobe Creative Cloud user?
-You may have access to Typekit fonts along with your CC membership!
-Log into Typekit with your Adobe credentials to find out.
+You may have access to Adobe Fonts along with your CC membership!
+Log into Adobe Fonts with your Adobe credentials to find out.